-- 1. The roles and responsibilities of the Caring and Safe Catholic Schools Team (which will be communicated to the school community) are as follows: - Team members are responsible for addressing issues identified in the School Climate Surveys and other related data; - Fostering a positive self image of our students connected to their learner profile and faith - 2.
-From its evidence-based analysis, the School has identified the following practices and initiatives for promoting positive school climate and well-being: - a) Bullying prevention and intervention programs or activities that are evidenceinformed and that address the needs identified by the Board or the School: - Morning meetings - Class and school assemblies - Direct instruction of social skills - Case conferences with student and family after an incident - We label behaviour as bullying when appropriate - b) Relationship-building and community-building resources that are present in the school, classroom and in the larger community: - Promoting connections to caring adults; - Peer assistance and mentoring programs; - Pastoral ministry; - Youth Workers; - Mental Health and Addictions Nurse - c) Activities that promote a positive school climate: - School-wide focus on gospel values and Catholic Graduate Expectations - School-wide social justice and charity initiatives - Spirit Weeks
+- The roles and responsibilities of the Caring and Safe Catholic Schools Team (which will be communicated to the school community) are as follows: - Team members are responsible for addressing issues identified in the School Climate Surveys and other related data. - Team members attend in-services and work with school staff to implement strategies. - Team members share information at Catholic School Council meetings. - From its evidence-based analysis, the School has identified the following practices and initiatives for promoting positive school climate and well-being: - Bullying prevention and intervention programs or activities that are evidenceinformed and that address the needs identified by the Board or the School: - Responsive Classroom morning meetings. - MindUp program to build students' resiliency and self-advocacy. - b) Relationship-building and community-building resources that are present in the school, classroom and in the larger community: - Promoting connections to caring adults; - Peer assistance and mentoring programs; - Bi-monthly pastoral visits; - Youth Workers; - Mental Health and Addictions Nurse - Peer Helpers - c) Activities that promote a positive school climate: - School-wide focus on gospel values, virtues, & Catholic Graduate Expectations - School-wide social justice and charity initiatives - Spirit Weeks - Best Buddies Program

-- Buddy Program;

-- Student announcements for safe environment

-- Strong emphasis on student voice (many clubs and student lead activities)

-- d) Awareness-raising strategies for students, e.g. social-emotional learning, empathy, developing self-regulation skills:

-- Roots of Empathy

-- CYC social groups

-- e) Awareness-raising strategies to engage community partners and parents in early and ongoing dialogue:

-- Presentation to Caring and Safe Catholic Schools Team and School Council on results from School Climate Surveys;

-- Case conferences

-- School BBQ and events

-- Mass with families

-- f) Strategies for linking curriculum and daily learning for promoting positive school climate and well-being:

-- School-wide focus on restorative practice as a whole-school approach;

-- World Religions.

-- Social justice issues connected to curriculum through eco club

-- g) Strategies to support and encourage role modeling by caring adults and student leaders within the School and school community:

-- Catholic Student Council;

-- Peer assistance and mentoring programs;

-- Eco club (platinum status)

-- Parent volunteers

-- 3. The School has identified the following learning and training opportunities for school staff and the school community that are needed:

-- Annual training promoting positive school climate and well-being: - Promoting Positive School Climate and Well-being pamphlet for parents (available at the Board's website www.alcdsb.on.ca);
+- d) Awareness-raising strategies for students, e.g. social-emotional learning, empathy, developing self-regulation skills: - Roots of Empathy - Best Buddies - MindUp program - e) Awareness-raising strategies to engage community partners and parents in early and ongoing dialogue: - Presentation to Caring and Safe Catholic Schools Team and School Council on results from School Climate Surveys - Regular communication through monthly newsletters, school website, & Twitter. - f) Strategies for linking curriculum and daily learning for promoting positive school climate and well-being: - School-wide focus on restorative practice as a whole-school approach; - School-wide focus on the Catholic virtues; - Curriculum planning through the lens of our Catholic faith. - g) Strategies to support and encourage role modeling by caring adults and student leaders within the School and school community: - Catholic Student Council; - Peer assistance and mentoring programs; - Weekly staff prayer. - 3.
+The School has identified the following learning and training opportunities for school staff and the school community that are needed: - Annual training promoting positive school climate and well-being; - Promoting Positive School Climate and Well-being pamphlet for parents (available at the Board's website www.alcdsb.on.ca);